deeplearning4j/deeplearning4j/word2vec.md

 ##<a name="embed">Neural Word Embeddings</a>

-A neural word embedding is a representation, and representations are strange.
-You use one thing to describe another, even though those two things can be radically different.
-Elvis Costello was probably the harshest critic of representations, when he said that "Writing about music is like dancing about architecture."
+The vectors we use to represent words are called *neural word embeddings*, and representations are strange.
+One thing describes another, even though those two things are radically different.
+As Elvis Costello said: "Writing about music is like dancing about architecture."
+Word2vec "vectorizes" about words, and by doing so it makes natural language computer-readable -- we can start to perform powerful mathematical operations on words to detect their similarities.

-How can words represent sounds, and gestures represent arrangements of stone, glass and wood?
-You're mapping one set to another seemingly dissimilar set.

-A neural word embedding represents a word with numbers.
+So a neural word embedding represents a word with numbers.
 It's a simple, yet unlikely, translation.
-Word2vec is similar to an autoencoder, encoding each word in a vector, but rather than training against the input through reconstructions like a [restricted Boltzmann machine](../restrictedboltzmannmachine.html), word2vec trains words against other words that neighbor them in the input corpus.
+Word2vec is similar to an autoencoder, encoding each word in a vector, but rather than training against the input words through reconstruction, as a [restricted Boltzmann machine](../restrictedboltzmannmachine.html) does, word2vec trains words against other words that neighbor them in the input corpus.

-Just as Van Gogh's painting of sunflowers is a two-dimensional mixture of oil on canvas that *represents* vegetable matter in a three-dimensional space in Paris in the late 1880s, so a 500 numbers arranged in a vector can represent a word, or a group of words.
+Just as Van Gogh's painting of sunflowers is a two-dimensional mixture of oil on canvas that *represents* vegetable matter in a three-dimensional space in Paris in the late 1880s, so 500 numbers arranged in a vector can represent a word or group of words.

-Those numbers locate each word as a point in 500-dimensional space.
+Those numbers locate each word as a point in 500-dimensional vectorspace.
 (Geoff Hinton, teaching people to imagine 13-dimensional space, suggests that students first picture 3-dimensional space and then say to themselves: "Thirteen, thirteen, thirteen." :)

-A well trained set of word vectors will place similar words close to each other in that low-dimensional space.
+A well trained set of word vectors will place similar words close to each other in that space.
 The words *oak*, *elm* and *birch* might cluster in one corner, while *war*, *conflict* and *strife* huddle together in another.

-This in itself is interesting, because similar things and ideas are shown to be "close".
+Similar things and ideas are shown to be "close".
 Their relative meanings have been translated to measurable distances.
-Qualities become quantities, and algorithms can start their work.
-But similarity is not the only association that Word2vec can learn and represent.
-It can gauge relations between words of one language, and map them to another.
+Qualities become quantities, and algorithms can do their work.
+But similarity is just the basis of many associations that Word2vec can learn.
+For example, it can gauge relations between words of one language, and map them to another.

 ![Alt text](../img/word2vec_translation.png)

-These vectors are in fact the basis of a more comprehensive geometry of words.
-Not only will Rome, Paris, Berlin and Beijing cluster near each other, but they will each have similar distances in the vector space with regard to the countries whose capitals they are; i.e. Rome - Italy = Beijing - China.
+These vectors are the basis of a more comprehensive geometry of words.
+Not only will Rome, Paris, Berlin and Beijing cluster near each other, but they will each have similar distances in vectorspace to the countries whose capitals they are; i.e. Rome - Italy = Beijing - China.
 And if you only knew that Rome was the capital of Italy, and were wondering about the capital of China, then the equation Rome -Italy + China would return Beijing.
 No kidding.

 ![Alt text](../img/countries_capitals.png)